On Horizontal Immersions of Discs in Fat Distributions of Type $(4,6)$: Appendix : Hamilton's Implicit Function Theorem

-\begin{theorem} Given tame Fr\'echet spaces $F,G$ and a tame smooth map $P:U \to G$, where $U\subset F$ is open, such that for the derivative $DP(f)$ at $f\in U$, the equation $DP(f)h = k$ admits unique solution $h=VP(f)k$ for each $k\in G$.
+\begin{theorem}{\normalfont \cite[pg.
+171]{hamiltonNashMoser}} Consider tame Fr\'echet spaces $F,G$ and a tame smooth map $P:U \to G$, where $U\subset F$ is open.
+Suppose for the derivative $DP(f)$ at $f\in U$, the equation $DP(f)h = k$ admits unique solution $h=VP(f)k$ for each $k\in G$.
 Furthermore, assume that $VP:U\times G\to F$ is a smooth tame map.
-Then $P$ is locally invertible and each local inverse $P^{-1}$ is smooth tame. \end{theorem} \begin{remark} Unlike the inverse function theorem for Banach spaces, one needs to have that the derivative $DP$ is invertible on an \emph{open} set $U\subset F$. \end{remark}
+Then $P$ is locally invertible and each local inverse $P^{-1}$ is smooth tame. \end{theorem}

+\begin{remark} Unlike the inverse function theorem for Banach spaces, one needs to have that the derivative $DP$ is invertible on an \emph{open} set $U\subset F$. \end{remark}